Each Import, Export, Changings and Tables parameter can have one of the following representations:

 Add Scalar Parameters (1)

-Click on the icon next to the input field to switch between static input values and SSIS variables / parameters.
+Click on the icon next to the input field to switch between static input values and SSIS variables.
+When using SSIS variables, make sure the input matches the data type.
+Example:

-Note: Parameters that are predefined by SAP are displayed in a light grey font.
+Note: Parameters that are predefined by SAP are displayed in a light gray font.

 To disable these parameters, activate the checkbox next to the parameter and leave the field empty.